nb-com/nodbox/README.md

 ## Deployment
-The Website is Deployed at https://nodbox.herokuapp.com (under development)
+The Website is Deployed at https://nodbox.herokuapp.com

 ## Requirements
 Required Packages can be found at **requirements.txt**